fenago/python-networking-sysadmins/scripting/lab_guides/Lab_2.md

-There are various ways to make your Python programs[]{#id326062858 .indexterm} run faster, such as the following:
+There are various ways to make your Python programs run faster, such as the following:

 -   Profile your code so you can identify the bottlenecks